 The Further Maths Debate for Engineering

 Further Maths is the subject that generates more debate in engineering applications than any other.
-Here is the honest picture: at Cambridge and Imperial, Further Maths is essentially expected — most successful applicants have it, and admissions tutors notice its absence.
-At UCL, Durham, Bristol and similar universities, it is valued but not required.
-At post-1992 universities and for many engineering programmes outside the very top, it is not necessary at all.
+Here is the honest picture: at Cambridge, Imperial and similar highly selective courses, Further Maths is strongly valued where a school offers it, and many successful applicants have it.
+At many other universities it is valued but not required.
+The course page matters more than any blanket rule.

 The decision should be based on two questions: (1) Is your child targeting Cambridge or Imperial specifically?
 If yes, Further Maths is advisable.
 (2) Can your child handle the workload of Further Maths alongside other demanding subjects without compromising overall performance?
 If no, taking Maths at A* is more useful than taking Further Maths at B.